Mobile Menu

 Skunk Corydoras (Corydoras arcuatus)

-The word arcuatus means “bowed” and indicates the black bow-shaped band from its mouth to tail fin.
-This makes it different from all other cory catfish from our list.
+The word arcuatus means “bowed” and indicates the black bow-shaped band from its mouth to its tail fin.
+This makes it different from all other cory catfish on our list.
 Most skunk corydoras sold in the market are commercially bred now, but the wild is originally found in South America.

-Skunk corydoras will feed different types of meaty foods because they are omnivorous.
+Skunk Corydoras will feed different types of meaty foods because they are omnivorous.
 You can feed them live sinking food such as brine shrimp and blood worms regularly.
-They will also take frozen food as food at the moment that live foods are not obtainable.
+They will also take frozen food as food at the moment that lives foods are not obtainable.

 Corydoras arcuatus Overview